Dr. Linda Rozell-Shannon, PhD President and Founder

-The Global Ambassadors are a network of advocates for the Vascular Birthmarks Foundation who work together to raise awareness about vascular birthmarks, anomalies, and related syndromes all while cultivating a supportive community.
+The Global Ambassadors are a network of advocates for the Vascular Birthmarks Foundation who work together to raise awareness about vascular birthmarks, anomalies, and related syndromes (VBARS) all while cultivating a supportive community.
+This network is comprised of people living with a vascular birthmark, as well as friends and family members who have a loved one affected by VBARS.
 We are organized into five fundamental committees, which are led by members of the VBF Global Ambassador Council.
 Our council is composed of the most active advocates within the Global Ambassador program who donate extra commitment time towards maintaining program engagement.
-Each committee initiative serves the purpose of expanding our reach together to those within our birthmark community as well as to those unaffected.
+Each committee initiative serves the purpose of expanding our reach and spreading awareness about VBARS, while supporting the mission of the VBF.
 Our committees consist of Regional & Virtual Meet Ups, Awareness, Fundraising, Ask/Accept Anti-Bullying, and the Parent Advocacy Network.
-The Global Ambassador Program demonstrates VBF’s incredible mission, provides helpful resources to our network, and highlights Dr. Linda Rozell-Shannon’s vision through each step of the way.
+The VBF Global Ambassador Program supports the VBF mission, provides helpful resources to our network, and amplifies Dr. Linda Rozell-Shannon’s vision.

 Regional and Virtual Meet Ups organizes, facilitates, and encourages members of the VBF Global Ambassador community to connect through channels beyond social media such as Zoom meetings or in person local meet ups.